joyarup/joyarup/readme.md

 ## 🎓 About Me

 🔭 I'm currently a Master Student in Computer Vision and Data Science
-🌱 I'm passionate about AI/ML and its applications, mainly on vision and medicine.
+🌱 I'm passionate about AI/ML and its applications, mainly on vision and medicine
 🎯 Goal: Contributing to innovative AI projects that make a difference

 <div align="center">